 In March 2008, the Governor of West Virginia signed legislation providing for, among other things, a reduction in the West Virginia corporate income tax rate from 8.75% to 8.5% beginning in 2009.
 The corporate income tax rate could also be reduced to 7.75% in 2012 and 7% in 2013 contingent upon the state government achieving certain minimum levels of shortfall reserve funds.
-Management continues to evaluate the impact of the law change, but does not expect the law change to have a material impact on results of operations, cash flows or financial condition.
+Management has evaluated the impact of the law change and the application of the law change will not materially impact KPCo's results of operations, cash flows or financial condition.